miguelinux314/experiment-notebook/doc/source/analyzing_data.rst

   containing strings that match exactly one or more of the existing row or column headers (e.g., one or more of `["Blue", "Green", "Red"]` when specifying `x_header_list` in the previous example.

-* You can also disable the global "All" row by adding `show_global=False` to the `get_df` call of your |ScalarNumericJointAnalyzer| instance.
+* You can also enable/disable the global "All" row by adding `show_global_row=True`/`show_global_row=False` to the `get_df` call of your |ScalarNumericJointAnalyzer| instance.
+The "All" row contains the average of all samples in all other rows.
+Similarly, the "All" column contains the average of all samples in all other columns.
+  Note that, if different rows/columns are computed using different numbers of elements, the "All" column/row will not necesssarily be identical to the average of row/column averages.
+Also note that, if `x_header_list` and/or `y_header_list` is employed, the "All" row/column is computed using only the samples of those selected rows/columns.

+* You can pass the `highlight_best_row` and/or the `highlight_best_column` arguments to `get_df`.
+If you do,
+  their value should be `"high"`, `"low"` to highlight the highest and lowest value in each row and/or column, respectively.

+* As explained later in :ref:`making_baseline_comparisons`, you can select a column or a row as reference, by passing the `reference_group` parameter to :meth:`enb.aanalysis.ScalarNumericJointAnalyzer.get_df`.
+You can control whether the reference group is shown or not by modifying the `show_reference_group` of your |ScalarNumericJointAnalyzer| instance.

-The following example displays both of these features (they can be used independently):
+The following example uses all these features (except for `reference_group`), which can be independently selected:

     .. code-block:: python